 - Organize a free or low-cost immunization clinic at a local community or health center.

-- Partner with a school nurse and host an educational event for parents about the importance of immunizations.
+- Partner with a school nurse to host an educational event for parents about the importance of immunizations.

 - Work with local summer camps to make sure children get important shots before attending camp.

-Contact the Centers for Disease Control and Prevention at email@example.com more information and materials.
+For more information and materials, contact the Centers for Disease Control and Prevention at firstname.lastname@example.org.